Marco's Pizza logo

 What Is Marco's Pizza?

-Marco's Pizza is a pizza-focused franchise that makes and sells various sizes and recipes of pizza and related menu items.
-Stores are oriented primarily to takeout and delivery and are required to offer customer pick-up, delivery service and catering, with the possibility of authorization to offer fast-casual dine-in services.
-Revenue is generated primarily from pizza and other menu-item sales and catering (with secondary sales of beverages, salads, sides and desserts), and a typical Marco's Pizza Store occupies approximately 1,200 to 1,600 square feet of commercial space and uses the franchisor's trade dress.
+Marco's Pizza is a franchise of pizza-focused stores offering pizza and related menu items under the Marco's Pizza system.
+Stores sell various sizes and recipes of pizza primarily for takeout and delivery and are required to offer customer pick-up and delivery; they may also be authorized to offer in-store fast-casual dining and catering, and sell secondary products such as beverages, salads, CheezyBread, sandwiches, Pizzolis, chicken wings, and desserts.
+A typical Marco's Pizza Store occupies approximately 1,200 to 1,600 square feet of commercial space and operates in a building that bears the brand's trade dress.

 Marco's Pizza Franchise: Pros and Cons